Post 16. Desert Storm – The Ground War

 Paul Sullivan, who fought in Desert Storm and went on to create the National Gulf War Resources Center, recalled “miles and miles and miles of charred trucks, tanks, blown up buildings, pieces of arms, pieces of legs every which way.”
 Apocalyptic.

 Whatever gloss Schwarzkopf tried to put on it, as scenes from the Highway of Death flashed around the world, the optics got very bad for the Bush Administration.
-Egyptians, Syrians, even Saudis and Kuwaitis, could not stomach the sight of fellow Arabs being slaughtered.
-And to Americans reveling in victory, it just looked bad, in football terms, not only running up the score, but stomping on the losing team all the way into the locker room.
+Egyptians, Syrians, and Saudis and Kuwaitis too, could not stomach the sight of fellow Arabs being slaughtered.
+Even to Americans reveling in victory, it looked bad, in football terms not just running up the score, but stomping on the losing team all the way into the locker room.

 So on February 28, just 100 hours after the onset of the ground war, Bush ordered a cease fire.
 In a press conference at the Riyadh Hyatt, Schwarzkopf declared victory, “We have done the job.
 We can stop.
 We have gotten them out of Kuwait.”

-And decimated Iraqi forces in the bargain.
-The numbers tell all.
+And absolutely decimated Iraqi forces.
+The raw numbers tell all.
 In the 10 weeks between January 17, when the first bomb fell on them, and the February 28 cease fire, 35,000 Iraqi soldiers were killed – some estimates run to over 100,000 – and at least 75,000 wounded.
-63,000, by rough count, surrendered, some even tried give themselves up to Baltimore Sun reporters arriving on the scene outside Kuwait City.
+By rough count, 63,000 surrendered, some even tried give themselves up to Baltimore Sun reporters arriving on the scene outside Kuwait City.